 matthias at rabbitmq.com

-> EventBasicConsumer actually provides the analog I was looking
+> EventingBasicConsumer provides the callback-based interface I was

 More information about the rabbitmq-discuss